Sakshidumbre/EmployeeManagement/README.md

 Read (GET) – Retrieves details of employees from the database.
 Update (POST) – Updates existing employee information (in this case, POST is used to update).
 Delete (DELETE) – Deletes employee records from the system.

+Testing-You can test api using swagger or postman

 By using these core CRUD operations, the system enables efficient and flexible management of employee data.
 The tech stack ensures that data is processed quickly, securely, and accurately across all functions.